unifuu/goomy/README.md

 # Goomy

-A Flutter app for uploading photos to a remote server.
+A Flutter app for capturing and uploading photos to a remote server.